Second French intervention in Mexico: Proclamation of the empire and international recognition

 The new monarchy was recognized in succession by the European countries of France, Austria, Belgium, Prussia, Portugal, Spain, Russia, the Netherlands, Switzerland, the United Kingdom, and the Ottoman Empire.
 Uncommonly for the era, Maximilian was recognized both by the Papal States and by the Kingdom of Italy; the latter wanted to maintain good relations with France and put diplomatic pressure on Austria, which had not yet recognized Italy.
 It was also hoped that Maximilian, as former Viceroy of the Kingdom of Lombardy-Venetia, would mediate the Italian acquisition of Veneto.

-In the Americas, only Guatemala and the Empire of Brazil extended recognition.
+In the Americas, only Guatemala under the conservative president for life Rafael Carrera, and the monarchist Empire of Brazil extended recognition.
 The United States, Honduras, Nicaragua, Costa Rica, El Salvador, Chile, Bolivia, Colombia, Venezuela, Ecuador, Peru, Uruguay, and Argentina all refused to recognize the monarchy and made declarations of support for the Juárez government.
 El Salvador, Chile, and Bolivia requested US intervention, and the latter two, offered to join in themselves.
-The Peruvian ambassador, Manuel Nicolás Corpancho, was expelled from Mexico City and died when the ship taking him out of the country sunk.
+The Peruvian diplomatic legation in Mexico City including ambassador Manuel Nicolás Corpancho was expelled from the country, and perished in a fortuitous fire aboard the Spanish steamer México on 10 september 1863, while sailing from Veracruz to Havana.

 Prior to accepting the crown and departing for Mexico in 1864, Maximilian expressed his desire for a mutual recognition and alliance with the breakaway Confederate States of America, which was reciprocated by the latter, but was prevented by the French government which feared being dragged into war with the United States because of it.